saivanga/saivanga.github.io/pages/tips-and-tricks.markdown

 x86_64
 ```

-- To run docker, use this command: sudo docker run --rm -it <image-name> bash.
+- To run docker, use this command: `sudo docker run --rm -it <image-name> bash`.

-- To find a file inside the current directory: find . -name "<file-name>".
+- To find a file inside the current directory: `find . -name "<file-name>"`.

 - To make your system power off after 5 minutes of inactivity, in Linux, go to Settings >Power > and then change blank screen to 5 minutes.

+- To find all folders with specific name in current directory use: `find . -name "<folder-name>" -type d`

+- To find all files with specific name in current directory use: `find . -name "<file-name>" -type f`